Mazanti-Andersen Korsø Jensen

 VAT no.: DK 35 89 20 52

 Mazanti-Andersen Korsø Jensen is an integrated partnership between partners organized in an AdvokatPartnerselskab.
-The AdvokatPartnerselskab is managed by a number of committees coordinated by a Management Committee consisting of Henrik B. Sanders (Chairman), Philip S. Thorsen, Jan Al-Erhayem, Michael L. Jacobsen, Christian E. Bonnesen and Jakob Mosegaard Larsen.
+The AdvokatPartnerselskab is managed by a number of committees coordinated by a Management Committee consisting of Henrik B. Sanders (Chairman), Philip S. Thorsen, Michael L. Jacobsen, Christian E. Bonnesen, Jakob Mosegaard Larsen and Nina Henningsen.
 The lawyers of Mazanti-Andersen Korsø Jensen are members of the Danish Bar and Law Society.

 The firm is covered by insurance against professional liability risks and has provided a guarantee in accordance with the rules of the Danish Bar and Law Society with a reputable insurance company, Codan Forsikring A/S, Gammel Kongevej 60, DK-1790 Copenhagen V.